esaulenka/ghidra_v850/README.md

 ## TODOs

-* conditional instructions
+* sub/add flags
-* prepare/dispose
+* prepare/dispose list of registers
 * PCODEs in constructors
 * float-point support
 * fix a lot of bugs